Mereological nihilism: Discussion

 Mereological nihilism entails the denial of what is called classical mereology, which is succinctly defined by philosopher Achille Varzi:

 Mereology (from the Greek μερος, 'part') is the theory of parthood relations: of the relations of part to whole and the relations of part to part within a whole.
 Its roots can be traced back to the early days of philosophy, beginning with the Presocratic atomists and continuing throughout the writings of Plato (especially the Parmenides and the Theaetetus), Aristotle (especially the Metaphysics, but also the Physics, the Topics, and De partibus animalium), and Boethius (especially In Ciceronis Topica).

 As can be seen from Varzi's passage, classical mereology depends on the idea that there are metaphysical relations that connect part(s) to whole.
 Mereological nihilists maintain that such relations between part and whole do not exist.

 Nihilists typically claim that our senses give us the (false) impression that there are composite material objects, and then attempt to explain why nonetheless our thought and talk about such objects is 'close enough' to the truth to be innocuous and reasonable in most conversational contexts.
 Sider's linguistic revision that reformulates the existence of composite objects as merely the existence of arrangements of mereological simples is an example of this.
 Tallant (2013) has argued against this maneuver.
 Tallant has argued that mereological nihilism is committed to answering the following question: when is it that a group of mereological simples is arranged in a particular way?
 What relations must maintain among a group of mereological simples such that they are arranged table-wise?
 It seems the nihilist can determine when a group of objects compose another object: for them, never.
-But the nihilist, if he is committed to Sider's view, is committed to answering how mereological simples can be arranged in particular ways.
+But the nihilist, if committed to Sider's view, is committed to answering how mereological simples can be arranged in particular ways.